Halicery/JSON-VBAProject/JSONPATH.md

 	$.name  <-- -->  $[*].name

-### Unwrapping
+### Unwrapping implementation

-The implementation for unwrapping uses transposed arrays and for each:
+The implementation for unwrapping uses transposed vectors and for each:

 	[ { "name":"n1" }, { "name":"n2" }, { "name":"n3" } ]